 If you do this process enough times, your opening files start to get big.

-The idea of these analysis is not looking at it once and then forgetting about them.
+The idea of this analysis is not to look at it once and then forget about them.

 These files are there so you can look at them before a game and get a fast overview of what you have to do and why.